System Parameters

 Environment variables substitutions

-As of version 6.2 it is possible to use environment variables to partially alter the value of a system
+As of version 6.2 it is possible to use environment variables and/or JVM properties to partially alter the value of a system

 parameter using the [ENV:<environment variable name>]